OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 vCenter Networking Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following section configures the networking drivers, used to import and create networks from vCenter.
+They need to be uncommented.

 .. code::